Are you looking to relocate to the Isle of Man ?

 Entrepreneurs – who are seen as wealth creators are welcomed here and treated by the work permit department accordingly.

-Can I relocate my business to the Isle of Man ?
+Can my business relocate to the Isle of Man ?

 Yes, the Isle of Man is very business friendly so it’s an easy place to start a business (or relocate your existing one).
 Companies enjoy 0% corporate tax (really), the VAT rules are identical to the UK, the employment laws favour employers, we have the same clearing banks and we do everything in sterling.